The predictability of human attention

 The upside of predictability

-The fact that human behaviors are reliable across people -- from attention to emotional responses -- is key to the success of Predict.
+The fact that human behaviors are reliable across people -- from attention to emotional responses -- is key to the success of Neurons.
 But it also makes sense for our most basic behaviors to be the same.
 After all, we have evolved to respond to the same environment, and this extends far beyond the evolution of humans.

 The upside is, of course, that reliable behaviors can be predicted.
 Where we look is for the most part highly predictable.
 If you test two groups with about 100 people in each group, there will be very few differences in their heat map.
-In the same way, Predict predictions are as reliable as testing two groups of 100 people.
+In the same way, Neurons predictions are as reliable as testing two groups of 100 people.

 As researchers and designers alike, human predictability is a huge upside.